prometheusresearch/rex_deliver_dataset/README.md

 the cloud storage container described in the `storage` section of your configuration.

+If you would like to only perform the validation step on your dataset, and not actually upload anything, you can use the `--validate-only` parameter to do exactly that.
+It will report any issues it detects in your files and then terminate.

+    $ rex_deliver_dataset --config=my_config_file.yaml --validate-only /path/to/my/files

 For more information about other parameters you can use, run ``rex_deliver_dataset --help``.